Joy Villa

-Joy Angela Villa (/ˈviːlə/; born April 25, 1986) is an American singer-songwriter, actress, and YouTuber.
-She is known for her outspoken support of former United States President Donald Trump, and various conservative and right-wing political and social causes.
+Joy Angela Villa (/ˈviːlə/; born April 25, 1986 is an American singer-songwriter, actress, and right-wing YouTuber.
+A political conservative, Villa is known for her outspoken support of U.S. President Donald Trump, as well as her former support for the Church of Scientology.

 Early life

 Villa was born in Orange, California.
 Her father Rev. Joseph Villa was an Italian-Argentine, while her mother Mildred Angela Pierce Villa was African American and had some Choctaw ancestry.
 Her maternal great-uncle was jazz vocalist Kenny Hagood.
 She attended high school at Lompoc High School, and graduated in 2004.